What is ransomware?

-In May 2017, an attack called WannaCry infected and encrypted more than a quarter million systems globally.
-The malware uses asymmetric encryption so that the victim cannot reasonably be expected to recover the (private and undistributed) key needed to decrypt the ransomed files.
+In May 2017, an attack called WannaCry infected and encrypted more than a quarter-million systems globally.
+The malware uses asymmetric encryption so that the victim cannot reasonably be expected to recover the private and undistributed key needed to decrypt the ransomed files.

 The impact of WannaCry was pronounced in some cases.
 For example, the National Health Service in the U.K. was heavily affected and was forced to take services offline during the attack.
-Published reports suggested that the damages caused to the thousands of affected companies might exceed $1 billion.
+Published reports suggested that the damages caused to the thousands of affected companies would exceed $1 billion.

 Future trends of ransomware

-The most significant trend to expect from ransomware in the coming years is increased attacks on utilities and public infrastructure because they are critical institutions with access to large sums of money, and they often use old or outdated cybersecurity technology.
-As ransomware technology continues to advance, the technological margin between attackers and public targets has potential to grow even wider.
-Within these targeted public sectors, specifically healthcare, attacks may be more costly in the coming years than before.
+The most significant trend to expect from ransomware in the coming years is increased attacks on utilities and public infrastructure because they are critical institutions with access to large sums of money and they often use old or outdated cybersecurity technology.
+As ransomware technology continues to advance, the technological margin between attackers and public targets has the potential to grow even wider.
+Within these targeted public sectors, specifically healthcare, attacks may be more costly in the coming years than ever before.

 The increased use of mobile devices also intensifies the use of social engineering attacks that open the door for a ransomware attack.
-Social engineering attack methods such as phishing, baiting, quid pro quo, pretexting and piggybacking, prey on manipulating human psychology.
+Social engineering attack methods, such as phishing, baiting, quid pro quo, pretexting and piggybacking, prey on manipulating human psychology.

 One IBM study claimed that users are three times more likely to respond to a phishing attack on a mobile device than a desktop, in part because this is where users will most likely see the message first.